Why use an assumed name?

 Most assumed name statutes impose penalties on persons or entities that do business under an assumed name without making the required filing.
-In some states there is a civil penalty while others impose criminal fines.
-In addition, some assumed name statutes provide that a non-complaint business may not maintain a suit or enforce a contract until it complies.
+In some states, there is a civil penalty while others impose criminal fines.
+In addition, some assumed name statutes provide that a non-compliant business may not maintain a suit or enforce a contract until it complies.

 There are many good reasons to do business under an assumed name.